sombreroEnPuntas/retro-ui/README.md

 ### CI & Releases

 - DeepScan & CodeClimate keep an eye on tech debt and give automated PR reviews
+- On every push (master or PR), CI runs linting and unit/integration tests.
+- On every push to `master` branch, CI will create a release, build library and docs, and publish to NPM.
 - On every push to `master` branch, Github pages will publish the website in `docs/` folder.
-- On every push, CI runs linting and unit/integration tests.
-- On every new `master` tag, CI will build the library and publish it to NPM.

 ## Contribute